In this section, you will:

 Does a linear, exponential, logarithmic, or logistic model best fit the values listed in Table 1?
 Find the model, and use a graph to check your choice.

 First, plot the data on a graph as in Figure 8.
-For the purpose of graphing, round the data to two significant digits.
+For the purpose of graphing, round the data to two decimal places.

 To check the accuracy of the model, we graph the function together with the given points as in Figure 9.